 - are pregnant or breastfeeding, in which case you should talk with your doctor before taking any type of laxative

 Milk of magnesia is a short-term treatment.
 If you need to take it often to have a bowel movement, or if you try it and you’re still not having regular bowel movements, speak with your doctor.
 You may have an underlying medical condition.

 If diarrhea occurs or you become nauseated, stop taking milk of magnesia.
-If a more serious side effect results, such as rectal bleeding, see your doctor promptly since this could indicate a more serious health concern.
+If a more serious side effect results, like rectal bleeding, see your doctor right away.
+This could indicate a more serious health concern.

-There are three main lifestyle choices you can make to help prevent constipation:
+There are three main lifestyle choices to consider to help prevent constipation:

 Drink plenty of fluids

 Staying well-hydrated is an important part of preventing constipation.
 While the “8 glasses a day” saying does not have much clinical evidence to support it, it’s a good idea to drink water often.
 By the time you feel thirsty, you’re likely already slightly dehydrated.

 A lack of physical activity, as well as living with obesity, can contribute to constipation.
 Exercise is important and health-promoting.
 Decisions like getting up often during the workday, taking the stairs when possible, and even parking farther away from entrances to stores can be beneficial as well.